MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: Appendix

 \subsubsection{Weights}

-As described in Sec.~\ref{sec:WeightedRefVIEScore} of the main paper, the Weighted-Ref-VIEScore applies a multiplicative visibility coefficient \(W\), computed as the ratio between (i) the number of source images whose key content is successfully preserved in the generated target image and (ii) the total number of source images.
-The critical step is therefore determining whether a source element is present in the target image.
+As described in Sec.~\ref{sec:WeightedRefVIEScore} of the main paper, the Weighted-Ref-VIEScore applies a multiplicative visibility coefficient \(W\), computed as the average preservation score over all source elements.
+The critical step is therefore determining whether each source element is present and properly preserved in the generated target image.

-\textbf{Objects, clothing items, and scenes.} For non-human content, we employ {Qwen2.5-VL-72B}~\citep{bai2025qwen25vltechnicalreport} to compare the source and target images.
-For each case, we construct a task-specific binary question (\eg, \emph{``Does the \textless object\textgreater\ in the source image appear in the target image?''}) and treat the model’s answer as a binary indicator of presence.
+\textbf{Objects, clothing items, and scenes.} For non-human content, we compare each source image with the generated target image using a VLM.
+In the released evaluation script, the default VLM is Qwen3-VL-30B-A3B-Instruct, while other strong VLMs can be substituted through the same yes/no interface.
+For each source element, we ask whether the element from the source image appears in the generated target image and treat the model's answer as a binary indicator of presence.

-\textbf{Human faces.} For source images containing faces, we use {ArcFace}~\citep{Deng_2022} to extract identity embeddings from both source and target portraits and compute cosine similarity.
-According to the finding in~\citep{xu2025withanyonecontrollableidconsistent}, face-ID similarity is \emph{not} a ``higher-is-better'' metric: extremely high similarity often indicates copy--paste artifacts and leads to unnaturally rigid identity transfer.
-Real photos of the same person typically form a similarity distribution peaking around \(\sim0.58\), rather than near~1.0.
-To balance identity consistency with realism, we use task-dependent thresholds: identity is treated as preserved when the similarity exceeds \textit{0.50 for person-centric tasks}; and \textit{0.45 for all other tasks}, where facial details are less essential.
-These thresholds prevent the metric from favoring trivial copy--paste solutions while still recognizing correct identity transfer in multi-image composition.